 About the pig welfare code

-The Australian 'Model code of practice for the welfare of animals - pigs (3rd edition)' is a code under the Animal Care and Protection Act 2001.
+The Australian 'Model code of practice for the welfare of animals – pigs (3rd edition)' is a voluntary code under the Animal Care and Protection Act 2001.
 It contains standards and guidelines to provide minimum acceptable levels of animal welfare for pigs.
-It applies to all ages and types of pigs, whether kept commercially or as a hobby.
+It applies to all ages and types of pigs, whether kept commercially, as a hobby or as pets.

 The code promotes animal welfare outcomes for pigs by defining acceptable pig management practices, and encouraging considerate and efficient treatment and handling of pigs in all types of production systems.